Chart Color Schemes

 Castle Hill - North features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 86.7% of all households, including 49.7% couples with children, 27.4% couples without children, and 8.9% single parent families.
-Non-family households comprise the remaining 13.3%, with lone person households at 12.4% and group households making up 1.1%.
-The median household size is 3.1 people, which is larger than the Greater Sydney average of 3.0.
+Non-family households comprise the remaining 13.3%, with lone person households at 12.4% and group households at 1.1%.
+The median household size is 3.1 people, larger than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households